 Don’t be afraid to ask for advice and support.
 There is a lot of information out there, some of it confusing and some contradictory, so if you are unsure about anything or just want to sense check your plans please don’t hesitate to call either Richard Hallsworth, Emma Murray, or Jo Brown on 01522 815 100.

 Directors duties and compliance!

 Whilst for lots of business owners survival has been the number one priority it’s important to not forget the additional duties that Directors of companies must comply with.
 These duties are never so important as when your company may be in distress, so we are going to provide some guidance so that you don’t inadvertently breach them.
-For more information on your duties as a Director please read our guide.

 Companies House have also been quick to help business owners meet their Companies statutory deadlines.
 They have

 released new guidance on what to do should you feel that you might not be able to file your company’s accounts on time.
 Whilst their line is very much that accounts and other documents such as the annually filed Confirmation Statement must still be filed they do advise that if immediately before the filing deadline it becomes apparent that accounts will not be filed on time they will accept an application to extend the period allowed for filing.